Mai Badr: Work and success

 Mai Badr has managed to establish strong relations with elite women, wives of leaders, princesses, dignitaries, business women, and members of the high society.
 She succeeded, despite fierce competition in world of media and journalism, in transforming Hia magazine into the most famous and most sophisticated Arab women's magazine.
 Today, the world's most important "maisons" and companies compete to advertise in Hia, and famous Arab women from various fields dream of being featured in its issues.

 Family and origins

 She comes from two well-established families on the coast of Syria.
 Her maternal grandfather the late Sheikh Ali Chehab Nasser was a member of the first Syrian parliament after independence.

 On her father's side, her grandfather Sheikh Maarouf Badr was among the most eminent local personalities in the Lattakia area.

 Personal life and interests

-Apart from work, Mai Badr focuses her care and attention on her only child Badr, who is currently 16 years old, and she spends with him most of her time.
+Apart from work, Mai Badr focuses her care and attention on her only child Badr, who is Born in 2003, and she spends with him most of her time.
 Her favorite hobby is reading, especially novels and autobiographies of the greats, philosophers, and leaders.